Optimal efficacy

 If you received your ADHD diagnosis in 2022 or 2023, we will contact you towards the end of 2024.

 If you were assessed from January - June 2024, you will likely wait at least six months before we can offer you an appointment.
-If you were assessed from July 2024 onwards, it may be 12 months before we contact you.

 The duration of titration varies from one person to another but usually takes between two and four months, depending on how quickly the right medication and dosage are found.